 Also known as a synopsis, precis, or abstract, a summary is a shortened version of a longer piece of reading (text) that highpoints its key contents.
 Clee and Clee (1999) state that the main objective of a summary is to "give an accurate, objective representation of what the work says."
 Thus, "you should not include your own ideas or interpretations."
-A summary is not a restatement of all ideas of the story.
+In other words, you should include only information from the story itself.
+A summary, however, is not a restatement of all ideas of the story.
 It does not tell every event occurring in it.
 A summary just relates the main events without extraneous detail.
-It condenses in your own words the short story main points.
+It condenses the short story's main points in your own words.
+Therefore, you should not include quotes from the original story.

 A summary is usually written in a solid paragraph of about up to 10 sentences.
-The first sentence includes the short story title, author and subject matter.
+The first sentence includes the short story title, author, and subject matter.
 The next sentences include the main supporting events or actions.
+Thus, they answer the question words: who, what, when, where, why, and how.
 These supporting events begin with the introduction scene (exposition) written in 1 to 2 sentences.
 The exposition is followed by one or two main rising actions written in 2 or 3 sentences.
 The next sentence describes the climax (the event that indicates the outcome).
 After that, in 2 to 3 sentences, the falling action (action leading to the end) and the resolution (the story ending) are presented.
 The summary is ended with a sentence repeating the subject matter.

 A summary typically uses present tenses to indicate that the events are taking place currently.
 Thus, although the short story you are summarizing tells a story in the past, summarize it by employing present tenses.Graphically, a summary can be illustrated in this way: